security-alliance/drill-template/foundry/README.md

 */
 ```

-## Current progress
+## Contents

 - Lockup contract implemented in `src/Lockup.sol`
-- The bug has been quickly tested to exist in `script/LockupExploit.s.sol`
+- The bug has been tested in `test/LockupExploit.t.sol`
-- An example incident response (pausing then upgrading) has been quickly tested in `script/LockupIncidentResponse.s.sol`
+- An example incident response (pausing then upgrading) has been tested in `test/LockupIncidentResponse.t.sol`
-- Some really basic tests have been added in `Lockup.t.sol`
+- Protocol functionality has been tested in `test/Lockup.t.sol`

-## Todo
+- Deployment script in `script/DeployLockup.s.sol`

-- Document the code more and explain how the contracts/scripts tie into the template
+- Mock token deployment script in `script/DeployMockTokens.s.sol`
-- The scripts are very rough and need polishing.
-They're really more like tests right now, but will adapt them into actual scripts that can be run in the attack sim template repo.
-Getting these scripts to run with `pnpm` instead of `forge` will probably match the template repo too.
+- Upgrade script in `script/LockupUpgrade.s.sol`
-- Add monitoring + bots using the template repo.
-Will discuss with Isaac on next steps for this
+- Pause script in `script/LockupPause.s.sol`